brullee/mastering_git/readme.md

 ## Hello, GitHub!

--I'm adding this from `second-branch`
+I'm adding this from `second-branch`
--If applied to the codebase, this comit will ------- (proper commit message format)
+If applied to the codebase, this comit will ------- (proper commit message format)